-The Commission changes §809.271(b) regarding continuing child care during the appeal process in order to address concerns raised by Boards regarding the cost of paying for such care.
-Specifically, the Commission adds paragraph (8) to stipulate that child care services shall not be provided during the appeal process if child care was terminated, reduced, denied or delayed due to the parent's failure to report, within 10 days, changes in a family's circumstance that would make the family ineligible for child care services.
+The Commission proposes changing §809.271(b) regarding continuing child care during the appeal process in order to address concerns raised by Boards regarding the cost of paying for such care.
+Specifically, the Commission proposes adding a paragraph (8) to stipulate that child care services shall not be provided during the appeal process if child care was terminated, reduced, denied or delayed due to the parent's failure to report, within 10 days, changes in a family's circumstance that would make them ineligible for child care services.

-The Commission also changes §809.271(b)(4) to clarify that child care services shall not be provided during the appeal process if the child's care was terminated, reduced, denied or delayed due to lack of funding caused by an increase in the number of enrolled children in state and Board priority groups.
+The Commission also proposes changing §809.271(b)(4) to clarify that child care services shall not be provided during the appeal process if the child's care was terminated, reduced, denied or delayed due to lack of funding caused by an increase in the number of enrolled children in state and Board priority groups.

-\$809.283 Corrective and Adverse Action
+§809.283 Corrective and Adverse Action

-The Commission changes §809.283(e) in order to clarify the rule citation regarding sanctions that may be imposed on a contractor for failure to comply with the Service Improvement Agreement.
-The list of possible sanctions is provided in §809.283(a) and (c), not in §809.283(b) as §809.283(e) previously stated.
-The rule language is made more general to refer to all sanctions listed in the section.
+The Commission proposes changing §809.283(e) in order to correct the rule citation regarding sanctions that may be imposed on a contractor for failure to comply with the Service Improvement Agreement.
+The list of possible sanctions is provided in §809.283(a), not in §809.283(b) as §809.283(e) currently states.